dave-c-vt/wxmeow/README.md

 ## what it does

-the ```deploy.py``` script creates a virtual environment (if it hasn't already), and installs all the necessary packages for this Flask application. it then launches the app, and you can view it at http://localhost:5000.
+the first time the ```deploy.py``` script is run, it creates a virtual environment and installs all the necessary packages for this Flask application, and then launches the app.

+the next time the ```deploy.py``` script is run, it lauches the app.

+you can view it at http://localhost:5000.